hamal03/btc-s2f/README.md

 the ratio between its stock and flow.

-I collect data on a granularity of 1 day from [blockchain.com](https://www.blockchain.com/charts) and calculated the flow based on the real number of bitcoins that were mined for all of Bitcoin's history until the day of data gathering and extrapolated into the future based on mining 144 blocks per day.
-This data is kept in a SQLite database which is added to as needed.
+I collect data on a granularity of 1 day from [coinmetric.io](https://coinmetrics.io/community-network-data/) and calculate the ratio based on the real number of bitcoins that were mined for all of Bitcoin's history until the day of data gathering and extrapolate it into the future based on mining 144 blocks per day.
+The actual data is kept in a SQLite database which is added to as needed.
 The data is used by a Python script to calculate the R squared value and the root mean sqared error of the logarithm of the stock to flow ratio and the logarithm of the bitcoin price in US dollars.
 The data points that are